gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 # Neural Networks

-We next created an artificial neural network to classify our playlist songs.
+Finally, we created an artificial neural network to classify our playlist songs.

 ```python